-- 3.2.1 Development proposed within a provincial plan area identified on Schedule A Provincial Plans, shall comply with Section C.1.0, Provincial Plans of this Plan. - 3.2.2 Development shall comply with Sections D.2.2.3 and D.2.2.4 of this Plan.
+- 3.2.1 Lands designated Specialty Crop shall not be redesignated for non-agricultural uses.
+(OPA 34) - 3.2.2 Development proposed within a provincial plan area identified on Schedule A Provincial Plans, shall comply with Section C.1.0, Provincial Plans of this Plan. - 3.2.3 Development shall comply with Sections D.2.2.3 and D.2.2.4 of this Plan.